xiaozongyang/VictoriaLogs/docs/victorialogs/LogsQL.md

 You can find more details here: [How to determine which log fields occupy the most of disk space?](https://docs.victoriametrics.com/victorialogs/faq/#how-to-determine-which-log-fields-occupy-the-most-of-disk-space).

+It might be useful to add the [`query_stats` pipe](#query_stats-pipe) to the end of the query in order to understand how much data of different types the query reads and processes.

 ### Profile pipes incrementally

 Suppose you need to profile and optimize the following query: